 Removal of the Buck O'Neil Bridge and the Harlem Road Overpass result in a use under Section 4(f).
-The FHWA's Use of Historic Bridges Programmatic Section 4(f) is being applied to address the "use" of these historic resources.
-The Programmatic 4(f) is included in Appendix F.
+The FHWA's Nationwide/Programmatic Section 4(f) Evaluation for Projects that Necessitate Use of Historic Bridges is being applied to address the "use" of these historic resources.
+The Programmatic 4(f) is included in Appendix G.